mburnamfink/Scum-Villany-RPG/README.md

 This repo is for shared files for a Scum & Villany RPG.
 Why GitHub?
 Well, work blocks Google products, and the built in wiki here might be useful.

 # Session Scheduling
 Getting a handful of adults together on a regular basis is impossible, but we're going to try our best.
-I'm aiming for every other Wednesday at 7:00 PM PST on the Discord.  *I'll run if I have three people*.
+I'm aiming for every other Thursday at 7:00 PM PST on the Discord.  *I'll run if I have three people*.
 I'm punctual, so out of respect for everyone else, be punctual too.
 If 7:00 on the dot doesn't work for some reason, like you get home at 7:10, or Wednesdays are always a shitshow, let me know.

-I like Wednesdays because they're normally a kind of lull in the week, and this gives me something to look forward to.
+I like Thursday because they're normally a kind of lull in the week, and this gives me something to look forward to.

-**Session 2 August 7th**

 Please have the Google Sheet Tracker updated with your character info.
 Any background material would be appreciated it, as it helps me create an adventure that involves *you.*